Cytlan/Orion-SC002HA/README.md

 But it sucks that you need some low-quality app to use them, so of course I had to hack them.

-The camera is made by Anyka and runs a package labelled TUYA_AK3918EV330.
+The camera is made by Tuya and runs a package labelled TUYA_AK3918EV330 on an Anyka SoC.
 Apparently there are similar cameras on the market that already have been hacked, but unfortunately none of those hacks work on this particular model.
 Version number is 1.33.10.9.

 With the price being only A$47, I could easy afford to buy an extra one to sacrefice.
 It contains a 8MB SPI flash chip, and dumping that revealed most of the camera's secrets.